Hello, dear readers!

-I AM CURRENTLY accepting requests for review.
+I AM NOT CURRENTLY accepting requests for review.
 I am happy to read finished and unfinished copies of books, and proofreading services are available as well.

 Email is the best way to accept your book, or a physical copy.
 Contact firstname.lastname@example.org for any requests.
 Please include:

 Other than my blog, I generally post my reviews on Goodreads, Twitter, and Amazon.

 A five star rating is a book that invoked some form of emotion for me.
 I have to really connect with the characters and love the plot.
 It also has to be a book that I will continually recommend and also talk about it because it left such a good impression.

 A four star rating is a book that I liked but didn’t love.
 It is one I would still recommend and talk about but not as much as a five star.
 I liked the characters and the plot but one or the other was lacking a bit.

 A three star rating is a book that was decent but it is one that won’t stick with me.
 I don’t know if I would continue the series.
 I either liked the plot or the characters but never both.
 There were interesting plot twists but not enough to make me like it.
 It is one I most likely won’t talk about unless asked.

 A two star rating is a book that really wasn’t for me.
 It lacked in a lot of areas when it came to the plot and characters.
 I didn’t connect with either.
 It was too slow paced.
 I would not recommend it and won’t think about it again.

 A one star rating is a book that was just bad in my opinion.
 I really disliked the characters and the plot.
 There were too many issues with the plot and the characters were under-developed.
 I would not recommend it and won’t give it another thought.